-If this item is selected then the subdirectories and the files with extension ".dpt" for program EARTH or ".dp3" for program EARTH-3 (there are standard extensions for files for catalog preparation) from the current directory are screened in the special window.
-You may choose a file.
-If no file is selected the programs return to the main menu.
+If this item is selected then the subdirectories and the files with extension ".dpt" (this is the standard extension for files for catalog preparation) from the current directory are screened in the special window.
+You can choose a file.
+If no file is selected, the program returns to the main menu.
 If the selected file corresponds to the current block structure then you have an opportunity to select some segment on the coordinate plane and to output the sequence of failures for it on the screen, see Fig. 8.
 Otherwise the error message is imaged.
 It should be noted that the distribution of cell failures in time is the important information for studying the phenomenon of migration of earthquakes along the faults and for investigating mechanisms of arising and spreading earthquakes.